jmiszczak/indoors_virus_propagation_model/README.md

 ![A sample animation of the simulated behaviour.](world-4-population-50.gif)

-This repo contains model, definitions of experiemnts, and some results obtained usinn a model of infection spreading.
+This repo contains a model, definitions of experiments, and some results obtained using a model of infection spreading.

 # Introduction

 This model was developed to validate the propagation of viral infections in the indoor environments such as factories, offices or workshops.
 The model is based on three mechanisms shaping the dynamics of infection spreading.
-Hence, each individual (represented by an agent) can be infected via three methods of getting infected (or convinced) - by a direct contact with another agent, indirect contact resulting from working in closed environment, and contact with ``contaminated'' elements.
+Hence, each individual (represented by an agent) can be infected via three methods of getting infected (or convinced) - by a direct contact with another agent, indirect contact resulting from working in a closed environment, and contact with ``contaminated'' elements.

 ## Model description